Sam Sharpe Project

 Text & Story: Prophets for Their Time and Ours by Gale Richards is part of the Text & Story element of the Sam Sharpe project and is a series of study notes to encourage adults and young people to reflect on the stories of 5 Baptist pioneers, on the scriptual texts that shaped them and their own stories today in order to find their place in society and develop their potential for leadership.
 This resource is available from Regent's Park College for £5.

-The Eighth Annual Sam Sharpe Lecture - 2019
+The 2020 Annual Sam Sharpe Lecture

-The Seventh Annual Sam Sharpe Lecture - 2018
+The 2018 Annual Sam Sharpe Lecture

-Last year's lecture was given by the Revd Dr Rose Hudson-Wilkin.
+The 2018 lecture was given by the Revd Dr Rose Hudson-Wilkin.
 Click here to view the video of the evening.

 For more information about the project, see the Sam Sharpe website.